amohan14/Webscrapping/README.md

 # Webscrapping
-Create an EC2 Instance using Ansible playbook
-Install packages onthe EC2 instance: python
+Create an EC2 Instance using Ansible playbook and add to a group Install packages onthe EC2 instance: python